Repair Broken Rear Guides.

 Broken rear guides make it impossible to turn the yoke or track anymore for focusing movements for and backwards.

 The guides were made from die cast molding and thus very breakable.
-You can't repair this material but I show you how we can make the yoke track to function again.
+You can't repair this material but this page will show you how we can make the yoke track to function again.

 As you can see on the pictures below it is mostly the upper side of the rear guide which is completely or partly broken.
 Most of the time in such a way that the guide lost its function and the yoke case section can't be guided anymore between both rear guides.